 Somehow I’m the queen of subtext in my recent posts but my god if you gaiz think of other things, you are so rude!

 But summer is officially over in Oz and sadly, there’s no time for Golden Gaytime anymore.
-Unless you’re the kind who likes to eat ice cream to keep warm.
+Unless you’re the kind who likes to eat ice cream to keep warm, and then you can have a look at more items to take a pick from.
 I have relatives in Italy who convinced me that it’s best to eat gelato when it’s cold.
 Seriously.
 Who are they kidding?

 Sounds awful coming from me but trust me, it’s not the kind of ‘manhole’ you’re thinking of.